pbroderi/100-days-of-code/log.md

 **Today's Progress**: Getting my tools together again.
 Updating R tools.

 **Thoughts:**  I'll be working through R for Data Science, and maybe a little freecodecamp, at least until a more siginificant project shows.
 Hoping to work some data science into my Philosophy of Science class this spring.

+### Day 2: January 2, 2018

+**Today's Progress**: Trouble setting up Tidyverse

+**Thoughts:** The first few weeks of these 100 days are going to be devoted to stats and data science, even though I have some real projects in web design that I want to pursue

+### Day 3: January 3, 2018

+**Today's Progress**: Tidyverse setup completed.
+Into the third section of "R for Data Science"

+**Thoughts:**   I will be very happy if 100 days from now I have an online portfolio to communicate my brand to people.